-- > translation of fiction stories;

-- translation of grammatical forms;
+- translation of fiction stories; - translation of grammatical forms;

-- > translations that are done under the influence of mathematical linguistics.

 The fifth factor is theinfluence of lexicography.
 The appearance of dictionaries was bound with applied need to transform and compare languages and national cultures.
 While compiling bi- or multilingual dictionaries a lexicographer conducts acomparison of all levels of language hierarchy: phonetic units, grammatical structure, lexical units, word formation, punctuation, etc.